nhoizey/nicolas-hoizey.com/src/links/2020/08/26/why-you-should-be-testing-your-404-pages-web-performance/index.md

 Some of these patterns are not listed in Matt's article because these are not resources actually linked from pages, "visible" by HTTP Archive's crawler.

-They can be malicious attempts to hack your site (`/wp-login.php` for Wodpress for example), files automatically requested by browsers not used by HTTP Archive's crawler (`apple-touch-icon.png` requested only by Safari on iOS for example), etc.
+They can be malicious attempts to hack your site (`/wp-login.php` for WordPress for example), files automatically requested by browsers not used by HTTP Archive's crawler (`apple-touch-icon.png` requested only by Safari on iOS for example), etc.